-We're determined to make Islington fairer: to create a place where everyone, whatever their background has the same opportunity to reach their potential and enjoy a good quality of life

-We need Islington's VCS to work independently and in partnership with mainstream services to...
+We're determined to make Islington fairer: to create a place where everyone, whatever their background has the same opportunity to reach their potential and enjoy a good quality of life We need Islington's VCS to work independently and in partnership with mainstream services to...

-We see the VCS as key strategic and operational partners in delivering our vision and priorities for a fairer Islington.

-- Address and prevent complex social issues. - Support residents to be resilient and independent. - Promote cohesion and champion the needs of Islington's diverse - Mobilise community action and support neighbourhoods to develop and grow. - Be dynamic and responsive to local need in creative ways. - Provide and signpost residents to high quality advice and
+Address and prevent complex social issues.

+Support residents to be resilient and independent.

+Promote cohesion and champion the needs of Islington's diverse communities.

+Mobilise community action and support neighbourhoods to develop and grow.

+Be dynamic and responsive to local need in creative ways.

+Provide and signpost residents to high quality advice and guidance